-$$U{I} = \frac{1}{2} (MAX(S{ki,i=1...n}) - MIN(S{ki,i=1...n})))$$ (18)
+$$U{I} = |V{2}(MAX(S{ki,i=1...,n}) - MIN(S{ki,i=1...,n}))|$$ (18)

-3.2 Grid and time step uncertainties
+3.3 Grid and time step uncertainties

-Grid and time uncertainties are estimated by generalized Richardson extrapolation.
+Grid and time uncertainties are estimated by a generalized Richardson extrapolation.
 Solutions on minimum three grid levels and three different time steps with a systematic grid and time step refinement ratios r_G and r_t are required.
-For selection of refinement ratios see recommendation given in relation to the static analysis above.
-The remaining verification process for the global parameter of interest can be done in the same way as used for the stationary straight-line motion in 4.2 above.
+For the selection of refinement ratios see the recommendation given in relation to the static analysis above.
+The remaining verification process for the global parameter of interest can be done in the same way as used for the steady straightline motion in 2.2.
 The only difference is that the verification is performed with global parameters instead of forces.

 By focussing on the global manoeuvring parameters both flow and motion solvers are checked at the same time.
-From a practical point of view this is the most straight forward verification approach.
-In case a more detailed verification of the body motion integration scheme is required, the approach in 3.3 can be followed.
+From a practical point of view this is the most straightforward verification approach.
+In case a more detailed verification of the body motion integration scheme is required, the approach in 3.4can be followed.
 This approach however requires access to the source code and is most suitable for code developers.

-Figure 3 shows an example of time series of velocity drop, Yaw rate and drift angle for a steady turning circle simulation from Dubbioso et al. (2012).
+Figure 2 shows an example of time series of velocity drop, yaw rate and drift angle for a steady turning circle simulation from Dubbioso et al. (2012).